benjimon24/meme-generator/readme.md

 ## Configuration

 * Tests are not configured with gradle - but they can be manually run from within IntelliJ.
 There are no feature tests or repository tests.
-* The back-end api can be run using 'docker-compose up' from the wrapper api
+* The back-end api can be run using 'docker-compose up' from the wrapper API
 * The front-end app has to be run seperately with 'yarn start' in the meme-generator directory within the wrapper

 ---